Chief Executive, North America

 Favorite Atlanta place to visit: Atlanta Botanical Garden

-Business litigation attorney Ernest LaMont Greer is a president of Greenberg Traurig.
+Ernest Greer is copresident of Greenberg Traurig, an international law firm of over 2,200 attorneys in 40 locations.
 He served previously as a vice president of the firm from 2013 to 2015, and as Atlanta managing shareholder for nearly a decade.
 As managing shareholder, he was responsible for the growth and strategic direction of the Atlanta office, which has more than 100 attorneys.
 Greer has also maintained an active legal practice, trying cases across the country, and is past chairman of the Georgia Chamber of Commerce—the first lawyer to serve in that capacity in the chamber’s 100-year history.

 Education: Harvard University, Northwestern Pritzker School of Law (JD)